The misconstrued Gospel passage

 that turn against him, exposing his deception and his lies.

-Thus, we shall now examine very carefully the specific
+Thus, we shall now proceed to examine very carefully the specific

 passage that has undergone distortion for the purpose of